 Commenting on his death, FMWC described Mlunguza as a committed media activist and photographer credited for founding Black Talent SA “a media platform which carried news of both Black Excellence and Black Pain, and the many programs of Black resistance happening especially in Cape Town”.

 UCT TV where Mlunguza recently graduated from a Stepping Stone short media training course expressed its condolences on his passing, saying that “his creativity, passion & drive will always be remembered by the UCT Staff.”

-His death comes just a few months after the death of his two Kilombo Village and FMF cadres Mthunzi ‘Ras Moziah’ Zuma and Philela Gilwa who were murdered just over a moth apart after being involved in a land occupation in Khayelitsha.
+His death comes just a few months after the death of his two Kilombo Village and FMF cadres Mthunzi ‘Ras Moziah’ Zuma and Philela Gilwa who were both murdered just over a month apart after being involved in a land occupation in Khayelitsha.